xyz961014/PrunedTransformer/README.md

 # Prune Before Converged

-In this work, we we propose a structured pruning method to efficiently train Transformer models for neural machine translation.
-We construct experiments on two widely-used machine translation datasets, and results show that pruning early before convergence significantly saves total training time while keeps comparable performance.
+In this work, we propose a structured pruning method to train Transformer models for neural machine translation efficiently.
+We construct experiments on two widely-used machine translation datasets, and results show that pruning early before convergence significantly saves total training time while keeping comparable performance.